 Prosthesis Options for Dogs

 There are options if a dog is missing a foot or two—or maybe three or four and new advancements in prosthetics are made all the time.
 Martin Kaufmann would like to see a change to this type of practice.
-Kaufmann, of OrthoPets.com, makes prosthetics and orthotics for both “two-legged and four-legged animals and any variation in the middle.”
+Kaufmann, of OrthoPets.com, makes prosthetics for dogs and orthotics for both “two-legged and four-legged animals and any variation in the middle.”
 His goal is “to get the animal world up to speed with what we’re doing with humans.”
 He began his practice with animals four years ago, after a cousin’s Schnauzer suffered a stroke and lost the function in its right front leg.
 Kaufmann began studying animal anatomy books and learned that the muscle and bone terminology in dogs is almost exactly what it is in humans.
 Now, 30 percent of his practice is making artificial limbs and braces for animals, mostly dogs.
 “When three-legged dogs are brought to me, when they are amputated way up at the joint, there aren’t many options,” he says.
 Too often he sees animals who had cancer in the “wrist” joint.

 “The vets tend to think of it as a useless limb and amputate way up at the top.
 That makes it almost impossible to build a prosthesis.
-We need at least one joint in order for the animal to be able to operate” with a prosthetic limb.
+We need at least one joint in order for the animal to be able to operate” with a prosthetic leg.
 Kaufmann explains that since this is a new field and he is one of only a few people doing this type of prosthetic work, not many vets know of this option.
 But he is trying to spread the word.
 “For limb preservation, it’s important to salvage as much of the limb as possible, or as many joints as possible.”
 If the limb has already been amputated at the top, he recommends having the dog use a cart to maintain the weight distribution on the leg that’s left.
 “Compounding forces on the remaining leg can cause arthritis from overuse.
 If the animal loses the remaining leg, what does it have left?”

-Whether a dog loses a leg due to trauma or disease, most often he or she will bounce back and learn to adjust.
+Whether a dog loses a leg due to trauma, tumor or disease, most often he or she will bounce back and learn to adjust.
 As Sheila Wells points out, dogs don’t have the same stigma that we would have about losing a limb.
 “Some don’t ever notice their leg is missing,” she says.
 “Usually a leg that has been taken off has been painful for a long time and the dog is already used to not using that leg.
 When they get it removed, their whole demeanor changes because they can run around without being in pain.
 There’s no reason a three-legged dog has to be disabled.”